Netflix/spectator/docs/intro/timer.md

 # Timers

-A timer is used to measure how long some event is taking.
+A timer is used to measure how long (in seconds) some event is taking.
 Two types of timers are supported:

 * `Timer`: for frequent short duration events.